Shubxam/evolution-simulation/readme.md

-# Simulating Evolution using Neural Networks and Genetic Algorithm in Rust
+# Simulating Evolution using Neural Networks and Genetic Algorithms

+🚧 WORK IN PROGRESS